processmining-in-logistics/psm/README.md

 # Predictive Performance Monitoring of Material Handling Systems Using the Performance Spectrum

-## Event logs of the simulation model of a BHS
+## Event logs of the simulation model of a Baggage Handling System (BHS)

 This branch contains materials for the paper (in submission).